Domlr/githubsearch/README.md

 # Github Finder

 > React app to search Github profiles.
-This app uses the Context API along with the useContext and useReducer hooks for state management and is part of the "Modern React Front To Back" Udemy course
+This app uses the Context API along with the useContext and useReducer hooks for state management.
+This is a practice app I followed and studied from an online course.

 ## Usage
+You can find the deployed site add https://githubfinder0123.netlify.com

+Alternatively you can run it locally -

 ### `npm install`